Automation Toolkit Getting Started

 Modify Password:

-The action step should look as follows:
+The action step should look similar to the following:

-Base automation all steps
+Base automation complete recipe

-• In the Excel Cell Value Change action, use the date format for your region (e.g. for United States use 07/31/2023)
+In the Excel Cell Change action, use the date format for your region (e.g. for the United States use 07/31/2023, for Canada use 2023-07-31).

 Run the automation recipe